Ah, the beaches in Greenwich CT:

 In 1926, the island was sold to a developer who opened an exclusive seaside playground with a members-only clubhouse.
 After the market crash of 1929, the club was unable to attract enough members and was forced to shut down.

-Misfortune continued with several other developers who attempted to open beach clubs on the island, two of which ended in terrible fires.
+Misfortune continued with several other developers who attempted to open beach clubs on the island.
+Two of these attempts ended in terrible fires.
 Finally, the town of Greenwich purchased the island in 1966.
 Today, it is still owned by the city and is open for public enjoyment.

 Things to Do on Great Captain Island